Shanks303/news-aggregator-react/README.md

 ## Build and Run the Docker Container

-1. Build the Docker Image: Open a terminal in the root directory of your project and run:
+1. Build the Docker Image: Open a terminal in the root directory of your project and run;

-	`docker build -t react-news-app .` .
+	`docker build -t <image_name> .`

+2. Check the docker image is created and note the image id.

+	`docker images`

 3. Run the Docker Container: To start a container from your image, run:

- 	`docker run --rm -p 5173:5173 react-news-app`
+ 	`docker run --rm -p 5173:5173 <image_id or image_name>`

 4. Access the Application: